brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 So if you are ever wondering whether you should ask, just go, ask.
 You should, of course, do your homework, research around what you are looking for and try to help yourself first.
-If you are reaching out to a mentor, a friend or your boss, try to offer a few ideas on how this person can help you with right away.
+If you are reaching out to a mentor, a friend or your boss, try to offer a few ideas on how this person can help you right away.

-But even then, if you are clueless, ask anyways.
+But even then, if you are clueless, ask anyway.
 The worst outcome is likely that things will remain the way they are.
 And in case things don't work out, you at least tried and can already think about other plans.

 Most people have good intentions and are very likely able to help you.
 Sometimes you hit a jerk here and there, but you know, they are not the common place.
 They